Use the Date() constructor to create a unique query string; ensure each GET request is not cached

 The other day, I was working with a customer whose iPad app was consuming an HTML page.

 I was making changes to the CSS, yet was not seeing them in the iPad app.
 I kept adding a new query string to the URL of the CSS file, which forced the iPad app to download the updated CSS file.
-I grew a little tired of changing the URL to the CSS element, so I wrote a little cache buster script, and that was the end of the fiddling around.
+So, growing a little tired of changing the URL to the CSS element, I wrote a little cache buster script, and that was the end of the fiddling around.

-This is very easy to do.
-Let’s look at an example.
+This is very easy to do, so let’s look at an example.

 Example # 1